MasterPlonster/MasterPlonster.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Hi there!
-I'm Eyal, and I help companies build AI-powered products or adopt AI in their operations.
+I help companies build AI-powered products or adopt AI in their operations.
 I've worked with startups small and large across a variety of industries, including healthcare, B2B SaaS, and e-commerce.

 In 2019 I co-founded ART AI, where we were the first company to launch a text to image generator back in 2020, leading the way in generative AI.